Skip to main content

 • A Java Servlet Container that supports Java Servlet API 3.1 and Java Server Pages (JSP) 2.2, or newer.

-We recommend using a recent, stable version of Apache Tomcat (version 9.0 at the time of writing).
+We recommend using a recent, stable version of Apache Tomcat (version 9.0) or Jetty (version 9.4)

 Deploying Server and Workbench